SAP-samples/teched2025-IN162/exercises/ex3/ex3_1_details.md

 1. Title this step as 'Terminate'.
 This completes the logic for the 'others' route.
 <br>![](../ex3/images/image46.png)

+> [!NOTE]
+> We have intentionally set the status to 'Terminate' to gracefully end the processing cycle of the 'others' route.

-1. Let's get back to the 'Assigned' route.
+19. Let's get back to the 'Assigned' route.
 Click on the 'Add flow step' button to add a step on this route.
 <br>![](../ex3/images/image47.png)

 1. Click on the 'content modifier' step